rickyfelix19/webdevlibr/README.md

 - [Watch: The Art of Finishing Project](https://www.youtube.com/watch?v=mmqok1dJrVs)
 - [Don't ask to ask, just ask](https://dontasktoask.com/)
-- You don't have to master everything, most of this stuff here are for Web Development
+- You don't have to master everything, again, most of this stuff here are for Web Development / Full Stack Developer Role
 - if you're interested in somewhere else, then try it and give it a go for a couple of months (and projects)
 - Find you goal (or project), then divide it into smaller parts and spend a few hours in it everyday as your side projects